 app we designed as part of the Cognicity Challenge.
 The one part of the app we got great feedback on was our ‘Trust Slider’ (image left).

-The feedback was mainly from concerned sages in the security and identity industry.
+The feedback was mainly from concerned experts in the security and identity industry.
 I was invited to a number of events organised by EEMA to get more feedback and present the idea to the wider community.
 So far so good in terms of positive vibes about our innovation.
-However, the ever-fluctuating state of the GDPR status proved something of a deterrent in terms of unlocking the purse strings of an investor though.
+However, the ever-fluctuating state of the GDPR status proved something of a deterrent in terms of unlocking the purse strings of an investor.

 This is where serendipity intercedes and three great moments occur.